Quorum 60" Alton in Oiled Bronze

 How does the Quorum 60" Alton in Oiled Bronze Compare to the Average Ceiling Fan?

-With a Quality Rating of 5, the Quorum 60" Alton in Oiled Bronze is among the finest quality ceiling fans made.
-It will run smooth and quiet without wobbling or making noise and you can let it run 24 hours a day for years on end without any worries of the motor burning out.
+A Quality Rating of 4 is above average, the Quorum 60" Alton in Oiled Bronze ceiling fan will run smooth and quiet and will give you many years of operation with no worries of the motor burning out.

-5637 CFM is pretty much average, so don't expect a super strong breeze from this fan.
-However, most people are used to average ceiling fans, so if you have never experienced a fan more powerful than this, you may be satisfied with the Quorum 60" Alton in Oiled Bronze.
-The 1.93 MPH wind speed is a little lower than you might expect with such a high airflow.
+5955 CFM is a good amount of airflow and is slightly above average.
+Although there are more powerful fans to choose from, the Quorum 60" Alton in Oiled Bronze ceiling fan does a pretty good job of cooling you off if the room is not too large.
+The 2.68 MPH wind speed is a little lower than you might expect with such a high CFM airflow.
 The wind speed tells you how much breeze you can expect to feel when you are beneath the fan.
 Due to the blade span of this fan, the actual concentration of airflow is spread over a larger area, so the ultimate cooling effect is a little less than some fans with smaller blade spans.
 This is a compromise that you may be willing to accept if the actual area where you spend your time is further away from the center of the fan, which is why you may consider a larger fan such as this one.
-In this case the Quorum 60" Alton in Oiled Bronze will allow you to raise your thermostat by 1 or 2 degrees, which will still help you save additional money on your cooling bills (if you have AC).
+In this case the Quorum 60" Alton in Oiled Bronze> will allow you to raise your thermostat by 1 or 2 degrees, which will still help you save additional money on your cooling bills (if you have AC).

 Wind Speed Factor -vs- Efficiency: Wind Speed is KING!
 Ceiling fans can save you a lot on your energy bills if you use them properly to reduce your use of central air.
 Ceiling fans cool you off by creating a wind-chill effect, so the more wind speed a fan generates, the cooler it will make you feel.
 The cooler your ceiling fan can make you feel, the higher you can raise your AC thermostat to conserve energy without sacrificing your level of comfort.
 Raising your thermostat by 10 degrees can save you up to 40% on your cooling bills, but you cannot raise your thermostat by 10 degrees if you focus only on ceiling fans that use less energy rather than ones that generate higher wind speed.
 To put this in perspective: A typical central air system uses about 3500 Watts when it is running, so if a ceiling fan that uses 100 watts allows you to raise your thermostat a couple degrees higher than a more "efficient" fan that uses only 50 watts, the savings you will get by raising your AC thermostat a couple degrees higher is far more than the difference of 50 watts between the two fans.
 With that said, a ceiling fan that uses less watts yet produces higher wind speed is a win-win.